 Download this example as a Jupyter notebook or a Python script.

-A Part Impacted Substances Query is used to determine the substances associated with a part that are impacted by one or more defined legislations.
-The part record can represent either a single component, a subassembly, or a finished product, and therefore the substances can be associated with either the part record itself, or any other record that the part directly or indirectly references.
+A part impacted substances query is used to determine the substances associated with a part that are impacted by one or more defined legislations.
+The part record can represent either a single component, a subassembly, or a finished product.
+Thus, the substances can be associated with either the part record itself or any other record that the part directly or indirectly references.

 Import the Connection class and create the connection.
-See the Getting Started example for more details.
+For more information, see the Getting Started example.

 [1]: